PaperMC/docs/docs/paper/dev/api/scheduler.md

 :::warning

-**You cannot safely access the Bukkit API from within asynchronous tasks**.
-If a method is not explicitly marked as thread-safe or isn't obviously designed to be used asynchronously **you will eventually encounter errors**.
+**Large portions of the Bukkit API are not safe to use from within asynchronous tasks**.
+If a method changes or accesses the world state, it is not safe to be used from an asynchronous task.

 :::